Message-Market Fit

 Monitor the ads

-This is where it becomes clear why running many campaigns concurrently is so useful for testing messaging.
+This is where it becomes clear why running many campaigns concurrently is useful for testing messaging.
 With multiple campaigns you can compare:

 • Which message is getting served most often?